wp-plugins/microblog-poster/readme.txt

     Browse to the Settings tab and check the access level to be Read and Write, Save your new settings.

-    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my access token', please do it.
+    3. Once this is done go back to the Details tab, at the bottom you should have a button 'Create my access token', please do it.

     4. This is it.
 On the details tab you have all what you need,